peterallanwalker/SWP08-Probel/README.md

 - [ ] Provide support for non-zero matrix, level and mulitplier values.
 - [ ] Test extended commands and mulitpliers for high numbers of sources/destinations.
 - [ ] Support more messages types
-- [ ] Test new ACK/NAK support
-- [ ] Sort either the init or the __str__ so I don't need to populate all values for all message types (think I default init values to None instead of False or other for a reason byt can't remember why offhand.
+- [ ] Sort either the init or the \__str__ so I don't need to populate all values for all message types (think I default init values to None instead of False or other for a reason but can't remember why offhand
-- [ ] Provide a print_summary or make __str__ more succint for messages that do not have all connect/connected values

 ### connection.py
 Provides the Connection class `Connection(IP_address, port, protocol=protocol)` to handle an IP socket connection between the application and the mixer/router.
 IP_address is a string, port is an int, protocol is an optional string - "CSCP" or "SWP08" currently supported, default is CSCP (so pass "SWP08" when instantiating for router control).
 The instantiated connection object runs a separate thread for receiving and buffering incoming messages without blocking the main application.
 Provides `Connection.send_message()` & `Connection.get_message()` methods to send (`connection.send(message.encoded)`) and receive messages (`message = connection.receive()` 'pops' off the oldest received message in the buffer - `connection._messages[0]`, so the next call to `receive()` returns the next message).